ipfs/specs/IMPORTERS_EXPORTERS.md

   - fixed size chunking (also known as dumb chunking)
   - rabin fingerprinting
   - dedicated format chunking, these require knowledge of the format and typically only work with certain time of files (e.g. video, audio, images, etc)
-  - special datastructures chunking, formats like, tar, pdf, doc, container and/org vm images fall into this category
+  - special data structures chunking, formats like, tar, pdf, doc, container and/org vm images fall into this category

 ### Goals